Lunazera/VNyan-Graphs/Tail-&-Ears/README.md

 Responsive Tail and Ear controls!
 Works through using pendulum chains to control bone rotations.

-*currently vnyan has a bug that pendulum chains wont save the bone, rotation, or offset values.
-There are notes in the graph that have the info of what to put here.
+_note: currently vnyan has a bug that pendulum chains wont save the bone, rotation, or offset values.
+There are notes in the graph that have the info of what to put here._
 ## Tail

 Add dynamic tail movement to your model!